japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-ProgressReporter.md

 [NOTE]
 ====
-`reportTimeTaken` is used when the <<spark-sql-streaming-StreamExecution.md#extensions, stream execution engines>> are requested to execute the following phases (that appear as `triggerDetailKey` in the DEBUG message in the logs):
+`reportTimeTaken` is used when the [stream execution engines](StreamExecution.md) are requested to execute the following phases (that appear as `triggerDetailKey` in the DEBUG message in the logs):

 * `MicroBatchExecution`
 ** <<spark-sql-streaming-MicroBatchExecution.md#runActivatedStream-triggerExecution, triggerExecution>>